 Not really theory, but: This scale exercise is all over the neck, but not in all positions – only in first position, and if you’re up the neck at all, you either start on a first finger or a fourth finger.
 Why not, as Dennis Sandole said, “Every fret, every finger”?
-Well, if you start on a second finger, the first string change you encounter involves a half-step – your fourth finger on the third step of the scale, your first finger on the next string up for the fourth step of the scale.
-This is a stretch of seven frets, and ya, maybe you could and should practise this position, but I find that if I start a scale-ish lick in this position, I’ll slide up a fret pretty soon because the next position up is so much more comfortable.
+Well, if you’re somewhere up the neck and you start a major scale on your second finger, the first string change you encounter involves a half-step – your fourth finger on the third step of the scale, your first finger on the next string up for the fourth step of the scale.
+This is a stretch of seven frets, and ya, maybe you could and should practise this position, but I find that if I start a scale-ish lick in this position, I’ll slide up (or down) a fret pretty soon because the next position up (or down) is so much more comfortable.
 So, for more efficient practising, the awkward positions have been ignored.

 In this exercise you sometimes go above the twelfth fret – what’s the pattern dictating this?
 It’s to avoid “redundant” movement above the twelfth fret – no going past that just to repeat something that you’ll also play in a lower position.
 If it’s in a new, higher register, then the fifteenth fret is the limit.

 Father Charles Goes Down And Ends Battle; Battle Ends And Down Goes Charles’s Father – it’s the order of sharps and flats in the key signatures.
 I’d always thought that this was as common as cows eating grass until I played violin under a conductor who’d never heard of it, so there it is.